 I am a Ph.D. student in the College of Civil Engineering at Hunan University, supervised by Prof. Chao Zhang.
 I joined Zhang’s UNSAT Lab in 2019 as a 3rd-year undergraduate student, and completed my B.S. degree in 2020.
 I am fortunate to continue my research here, and to collaborate closely with Prof. Ning Lu from Colorado School of Mines.

 My passion lies in various fascinating phase equilibrium and phase transition processes in porous media, particularly in soils, and their implications for poromechanics.
+I also seek to understand how these pore-scale processes shape Earth and engineering systems at the large scale.
 Current research mainly focus on:

 • Vapor sorption and capillary condensation